alik15/obsidian-git-sync/bee13-thinges/Assignment/Lab1.md

 ### Listing Images and running them as containers on a specific port
 just as in linux when you enter the command `ls` it lists all files and directories in your current directory, docker also has an `ls` command to list all images

+Now we will run one of the available docker images
 ### Go to the port and check out the application

 ### Learn to build your own image and Dockerfiles